AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 n train: irisData nbEpochs: 1000.
 ```

 The code above builds a network with 4 input values, one hidden layer with 6 neurons, and the output layer has 3 neurons.
 The number of inputs represents the size of a row in the iris dataset minus 1, the expected output value which is not part of the input.
 We pick an arbitrary 6 as the size of the hidden layer.
-A general rule for the hidden layer size, is to contain 50% more neurons than the number of inputs.
+A general thumb-rule for the hidden layer size, is to contain 50% more neurons than the number of inputs.
 We have three neurons in the output layers since there are three different families of Iris.

 ![Learning the Iris dataset.](06-Data/figures/networkOnIris.png){#fig:networkOnIris}

 Figure @fig:networkOnIris represents the error curve of the network.
 The blue curve is very close to 0, which indicates that the network is learning and the dataset does not have contradiction.
 The red curve is very close to 1.0, which means that the network has an excellent precision.
 The network is able to learn and achieve a good precision during that learning process.

 The configuration of our network has two parameters: the number of neurons in the hidden layers, and the number of epochs to consider.
 There are no general rules on how to pick these parameters.
-Experiments and ad-hoc tries remain the easiest approach to configure a network.
+For now, experiments and ad-hoc tries remain the easiest approach to configure a network.
+The third part of the book, about neuroevolution, will cover the search of hyperparameters using genetic algorithm

 ## Effect of the learning curve